The amount of your monthly amortization or salary deduction will be based on three factors:

 Learn more: What is a fixed pricing period?

-The table below shows the interest rates based on your chosen fixed pricing period.
+The table below shows the interest rates based on your chosen fixed pricing period (effective January to December 2021)

 Provide the requested information like desired loan amount as well as your preferred repayment period and fixed pricing period.
-Click “Compute.”
+It will automatically compute it for you after entering the required information.

 Let’s say your approved housing loan is Php 1.5 million (see screenshot above).